Caps avoid post-Penguins hangover for G1 win

 That's an understatement.

 The Capitals played perhaps their best defensive game of the playoffs.
-Tampa had 10 shots on goal through two periods, which was the fewest through the first 40 minutes they had in any game this season, in the regular season or the playoffs.
+Tampa had 10 shots on goal through two periods, which was the fewest through the first 40 minutes in any game this season, including the playoffs.

 In attacking the game, the Capitals demoralized the Lightning.
 That was never more evident than at the end of the first period, when Tampa appeared to have tied the game at 1-1 on a Nikita Kucherov goal, but the goal was waved off because the Lightning had six skaters on the ice.